9 best yoga mats on Amazon, as recommended by a yoga teacher

 • What materials do you like?
 Rubber and cork are more eco-friendly, but they are often heavier and more expensive.
 While foam mats are ultra-dense and cushioned, they might not be as durable.

 • How often will you use your mat?
-If you're planning to practice every day, it's best to invest in a durable mat that will last you for years to come (so one made of rubber or cork).
+If you're planning to do yoga every day, it's best to invest in a durable mat that will last you for years to come (so one made of rubber or cork).
 Some popular foam mats need to be replaced every 300 - 400 sessions.

 • Will you be travelling with your mat?
 I love to work out on the move, going from the studio to work and back home.
 If you plan to do the same, you'll want a travel-friendly mat made from a lightweight material.
 In this case, it's best to opt for foam over rubber, such as the BalanceFrom GoYoga+ All-Purpose 1/2-Inch Extra Thick Yoga Mat.
 You might also want to choose an option that comes with a carry strap or handle.
+"Generally, travel yoga mats are very thin and don’t provide much support, nor are they very comfortable to lie on," cautions Libby.
+But, as you generally won't be using the mat every day, it shouldn't be a problem.

 Do I need a 4mm or 6mm yoga mat?

 If you need a little extra joint support, opt for the 6mm yoga mat.
-If you intend to use your pick of the best yoga mats on Amazon during higher-intensity workouts or you don't need the extra support, 4mm should be fine.
+If you intend to use your pick of the best yoga mats on Amazon during higher-intensity workouts, or you don't need the extra support, 4mm should be fine.

 Generally, most yoga mats are around 4mm thick, but for some, a mat thicker than 4mm can feel too cushioned and cause them to lose their balance, especially if they're using the mat for other workouts such as HIIT, strength training or Pilates.
 In this case, there are even thinner mats available at 3mm or even 2mm and 1mm, although these are prone to ripping.